Fast-Whimsy/open-agi/README.md

 ## The Local Kernel Architecture

-As the organizational mind migrates to the local physical substrate, this repository will mirror the local Directory environment.
+As the organizational mind migrates to the local physical substrate, this repository will mirror the local DFSR directory environment.
 The directory structure follows a hybrid approach, combining standard Python agent execution patterns with the strict constraints of Informational Relativity Theory (IRT).

 ```text
 open-agi/